bdproto/bdproto/README.md

 For all four data sources, we have gathered additional metadata (when available) including identifying information such as [Glottolog](https://glottolog.org/) codes, but also information about estimated time-depths, possible homelands, etc. The phonological inventory data and metadata are aggregated from the four raw data sources into a single flat-file table, available in this directory, called [bdproto.csv](bdproto.csv).

 We have also collected and curated references for each data point and we make them available in the [sources.bib](sources.bib) file.

+Preliminary studies based on recent versions of BDPROTO have been presented at the following conferences:

+- Elad Eisen, Eitan Grossman, Dmitry Nikolaev and Steven Moran.
+Defining and operationalizing 'borrowability' in phonology.
+5th Usage-Based Linguistics Conference (Tel Aviv, July 5-7 2021).

+- Steven Moran and Eitan Grossman.
+Temporal bias: a new type of bias for typologists to worry about.
+5th Usage-Based Linguistics Conference (Tel Aviv, July 5-7 2021).